cp3fr/Quadrotor-Control/README.md

     c = -collThrustCmd / mass

-Next, we compute target values for rotation matrix elemets R13 and R23, which is the proportion of commanded horizontal acceleration `accelCmd` and collective thrust `c`.
+Next, we compute target values for rotation matrix elemets R13 and R23, which is the ratio of commanded horizontal acceleration `accelCmd` and the total collective thrust `c`.
 We constrain these values by the `maxTiltAngle`:

     b_x_c = CONSTRAIN(accelCmd.x / c, -maxTiltAngle, maxTiltAngle);
     b_y_c = CONSTRAIN(accelCmd.y / c, -maxTiltAngle, maxTiltAngle);